ankitjain28may/CostExplorer/README.md

 web: vendor/bin/heroku-php-apache2 ./public
 A web application which shows cost explorer to view different types of costs for various projects that your company is working on for multiple clients.

->Note: The website is deployed to heroku [https://cost-explorer.herokuapp.com/](https://cost-explorer.herokuapp.com/)

 ## Installation and Contribution

 ### Requirements :